-Kayla and Josh started realizing that their son Parker was falling behind in his development.
-At 12-months old, he was barely learning how to army crawl.
+Kayla and Josh noticed their son Parker was falling behind in his development by about 12-months old, he was barely learning how to army crawl.
 They went to a geneticist, and through genetic testing, Parker was diagnosed with ADNP syndrome– a genetic mutation which can include developmental delays, autism, and distinct facial features.
-Josh and Kayla were extremely fortunate to get a diagnosis as quickly as they did.
-Once Parker had a diagnosis, a game plan could be made.
+Josh and Kayla felt very fortunate to get a diagnosis as quickly as they did so they could come up with a game plan.

 Hardest Part is Changing Your Expectations

 “He’s got this inner peace and joy that is just contagious,” Josh said.
 Parker will go up to strangers and give them the biggest hug just because he wants to.
-Like other children with ADNP syndrome, he gravitates towards adults and never hesitates to show his love for them.
+Like other children with ADNP syndrome, he gravitates towards adults and never hesitates to show them love.

 “I feel like he’s changing all of us for the better,” Kayla said.
-She has seen Parker interact with other people and knows they are impacted by him.
-He easily brings out the best in others and everyone could learn something from him.
+She has seen Parker interact with other people and knows he is changing them.
+He easily brings out the best in others.
 When Kayla has a tough day, Josh tells her to forget about everything and just go play with Parker.
 It cheers her up every time.

-Josh and Kayla’s friends recognize the challenges they face but they also see the joy they experience.
-It has helped them learn to not pity someone who is different but to accept them instead.
-When kids are around another child with a disability, it is a great opportunity for them to learn to be accepting as well.
+Josh and Kayla’s friends see the challenges Parker’s parents have raising him, but they also see the joy in the experience.
+Their friends do not pity them and in fact they’ve learned better how to accept people who are different.
+When their own kids are around another child with a disability, they have learned to be more accepting as well.

 “I Would Never Change Anything About Him”

-Kayla finds connecting with fellow parents of children with ADNP to be very helpful.
+Kayla says connecting with fellow parents of children with ADNP is very helpful.
 “They want to help you and they want to guide you,” she said.
 Having some “understanding friends” to talk to when you are having a tough day is priceless.

 “Our lives are so much better because of Parker,” said Kayla.
-Josh and Kayla cannot reiterate that enough.
+Josh and Kayla cannot say that enough.
 They have had their challenges but the joys outweigh them every day.